herodevs/cli/README.md

   $ hd scan eol [--json] [-f <value>] [-p <value>] [-d <value>] [-s] [-a] [-t]

 FLAGS
-  -a, --all            Show all components (default is EOL and LTS only) -d, --dir=<value>    The directory to scan in order to create a cyclonedx sbom -f, --file=<value>   The file path of an existing cyclonedx sbom to scan for EOL -p, --purls=<value>  The file path of a list of purls to scan for EOL
+  -a, --all            Show all components (default is EOL and SCHEDULED only) -d, --dir=<value>    The directory to scan in order to create a cyclonedx sbom -f, --file=<value>   The file path of an existing cyclonedx sbom to scan for EOL -p, --purls=<value>  The file path of a list of purls to scan for EOL